Artur-Neri/Artur-Neri/README.md

 </div>

 - 🔭 I’m currently working on some web projects that involve the use of vanilla JS and React JS
-- 🌱 I’m currently learning JS, React JS and Python
+- 🌱 I’m currently learning JS, React JS, MySQL and C# as back-end language
 - 👯 I’m looking to collaborate on any open source code I might be of help with my 'beginner' set of skills
 - 📫 How to reach me:
   email: arturnerictt@gmail.com